Skip to content

 Creating Delta Operations

-You can create delta operations using the DeltaOperation.builder() method:
+You can create delta operations using the specific operation builders or constructors:

-// Create a delta operation to create a new knot
+// Create a knot delta operation using builder

 .build();